• Facebook

 I try hard to make sure all the produce that we buy each week gets eaten.
 One of my favorite ways to re-purpose odds and ends of produce is to make a vegetable stir fry.
 You can use whatever veggies you happen to have on hand, and this dish makes for a delicious meatless meal or side dish.

-The first step is to cook up your veggies.
+The first step is to cook up your veggies in a skillet or wok.
 I used a combination of red and yellow peppers, snow peas, broccoli, carrots and mushrooms.
 I also added some baby corn and water chestnuts into the mix for variety.
 While the veggies are cooking, I make a simple garlic and ginger sauce.
-The sauce gets poured over the veggies then is simmered until thickened.
+The stir fry sauce gets poured over the veggies then is simmered until thickened.
 You can enjoy your veggie stir fry as-is, or over rice.

 Bell peppers, snow peas, carrots, mushrooms and broccoli on a plate.